meeshkan/unmock-js/README.md

 });
 ```

-This shows the anatomy of an unmock test.
 With unmock, you can (1) override a REST endpoint to provide (2) variable and (3) optional responses in addition to (4) different status codes.
 Then, one uses the (5) runner to automatically run a test multiple times with subtly different responses from the API.
 One can also (6) initialize the API to a given state and (7) make assertions about how an API was used.

 ### Specifying hostname